All of our content is written by humans, not robots. Learn More

 Torrenting itself is not illegal, as it’s really just another method of sharing large files.
 However, what files are being shared matters, and that’s where things get thorny.
 Torrenting can become illegal if a user uploads or downloads copyrighted material through a torrent client or website, per the Digital Millennium Copyright Act of 1988.3 If you get caught violating the copyright act, you can face fines ranging from $200 to $150,000 for each work infringed upon.
 Those who have led large-scale violations have even faced prison time.4

-» Explore: In General, Are VPN’s Legal?
+» Explore: In General, Are VPNs Legal?

 Why Hollywood Hates Torrenting

 While torrenting copyrighted material is certainly illegal, it happens all the time.
 When users torrent music and movies, they are getting the content for free, without paying any of the creators.
 Since torrenting is so popular, illegal content downloads add up.
 It ends up costing studios, filmmakers, and artists, as royalties are not collected.
-We certainly don’t recommend torrenting copyrighted material because it’s illegal, but the trickle-down effect to the creative industry is another reason to steer clear.
+We certainly don’t recommend torrenting copyrighted material because it’s illegal, but the trickle-down effect on the creative industry is another reason to steer clear.

 Why Is Torrenting Dangerous?